How The CIA Found A Soviet Sub — Without The Soviets Knowing

 The CIA would have to settle for about 40 feet of a sub more than 300 feet long.

 Yet those Soviet ships never figured out exactly what they were witnessing.
-Wetmore said the plan was to bring the sub into the ship at night in hopes the Soviets wouldn't notice.
+Wetmore said the plan was to bring the sub onto the ship at night in hopes the Soviets wouldn't notice.

 But as the sub was approaching the surface, the Soviet boat "blew their whistle three times, which is a symbol of 'see you later,' 'farewell,' and they left," Wetmore said.